learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

       'Discrepancy between trainable weights and collected trainable'

-And we can also further investigate our borrowed convolutional base:
+And you can also further investigate the borrowed convolutional base:

 ```python